Key Points:

 ©Nadezda Murmakova/Shutterstock.com

 The Percheron horse is a working horse, but they are also used in parades and horse shows.
 They can be riding horses, too.
-Percheron horses average a weight that ranges from 1,800 to 2,200 pounds and has a height between 16.2 and 17.3 hands.
+Percheron horses average a weight that ranges from 1,800 to 2,200 pounds and have a height between 16.2 and 17.3 hands.
 Percherons get along well with their owners and other horse breeds.
 They are smart animals, meaning they are trained easily.
-They usually appear as gray or black, and they are known as beautiful, adaptable, and gentle animals.
+They usually appear gray or black, and they are known as beautiful, adaptable, and gentle animals.

 Characteristics and Abilities of Draft Horses